by Onyinyechi; November 2012

 Although stay-at-home moms typically embrace the preciousness of their children and the dire need to be fully available to them, they soon discover that being solely dedicated to creating a warm and stable home for their families may not be entirely satisfying in the long-term.
 Yes, they may want to be there for their children and husbands; they may want to apply their hearts and skills to ensuring their homes are properly managed; they may want to personally impart life lessons to their growing children; and they may want to teach godly values in an age where positive values are fading fast from the world scene.
 But they also find that they desire to apply their lives to other significant endeavours and long to pursue goals that harness their intellectual and professional abilities.
 They may also desire to work with adults, and perhaps, earn money for their labors.
 These, they reason, are all normal and legitimate desires.

-But these moms soon discover something else – they find that their self-developmental needs bring tension into their world, for how can they fulfill these needs without compromising their crucial role in the home?
-At the time of this writing, I’ve been primarily a stay-at-home mom for 10 years and, like many others, I’ve had my fair share of emotional ups and downs.
-I’ve had seasons when I’ve loved what I do and others when I’ve questioned my purpose and choice.
+But these moms soon discover something else – they find that their self-development needs bring tension into their world, for how can they fulfill these needs without compromising their crucial roles in the home?
+In my experience as a mom, I’ve had my fair share of emotional ups and downs.
+I’ve had seasons when I’ve loved being home with my children and others when I’ve questioned my purpose and choice.

 One source of consistent encouragement throughout my journey, however, has been the Word of God.
 When I see the value that God places on the family unit and on children, I realize that the sacrifice of my energies and years to motherhood is not a waste.
 Not only does it add unquantifiable value to my children’s lives, it also, surprisingly, plays a part in the development and advancement of God’s kingdom.